The Upstream business was formed on January 1, 2016. Read more in the November 2015 strategy release.

 - Middle East

-Andy Brown was appointed to the Executive Committee of Royal Dutch Shell as Upstream International Director in April 2012.
-In this role he is responsible for Shell’s global Upstream business outside the Americas, including exploration, production and integrated gas.
+Andy Brown was appointed to the Executive Committee of Royal Dutch Shell in April 2012.
+As of January 1, 2016, he is responsible for Shell’s global Upstream business including exploration and production of conventional and deep water oil and gas.
+From 2012-15 he oversaw the Upstream International business, which operated globally outside the Americas, including exploration, production and integrated gas.

-In 2000, Andy was appointed to work with the Vice Chairman of Shell as Senior Advisor for the Middle East and Former Soviet Union, before becoming Private Assistant to the Chairman of Shell in 2001.
-In late 2002, he joined Shell Gas and Power as Project Director for the Pearl GTL Project.
+In 2000, Andy was appointed to work with the Vice Chairman of Shell as Senior Advisor for the Middle East and Former Soviet Union, and later become Private Assistant to the Chairman of Shell in 2001.

-Andy was awarded an OBE in the 2012 New Year’s Honours List for his services to British-Qatari business relations.
-Andy is a Fellow of the Institute of Mechanical Engineers.
-He is also a member of the Nigerian President’s Honorary International Investor Council.
+Andy was awarded an OBE in the 2012 UK New Year’s Honours List for his services to British-Qatari business relations.
+He is a Fellow of the Institute of Mechanical Engineers and a Board member of the Shell Foundation.

 Andy married his wife Julie in 1985 and they have four children.
-Andy enjoys skiing, walking, sailing and golf.
+He enjoys skiing, walking, sailing and golf.